valify1/Hunter/README.md

-Changes:

-Wheel Positions (aircraft no longer sinks through ground) Canopy opens and closes
-3rd Smoke Colour Available
+**Hunter Update 08/07/2025**

+* Updated wheel Position Changed - Main gears no longer float, and front gear no longer sinks!
+* Added a working Canopy
+* Added a 3rd smoke option "Colour Smoke" intended for flypasts only
-ME aircraft changed to Ravens Livery
+* Mission Editior Hunter Icon changed to Ravens Livery
-Default Livery added
+* Default Blank Livery Added
-Added the updated smoketrail.lua to the folder.
-Please drag this file to the core folder!
+* Added smokeTrail.lua.
+Drag the "Config" folder from the Core folder into the core DCS Files